 Here are 52 questions, in no particular order, that can be used to uncover needs and wants:

 What triggered your enquiry? (assuming they asked for the meeting)

 (When booked by you) Thanks for agreeing to meet today.
-I suggest we find out about our companies and see how we can benefit from a relationship.
+I suggest briefly introduce our companies and see how we can benefit from a relationship.
 Is that ok?

 What would you see as the best possible outcome?

 Can you tell me more about your role at the company?

 What is different about your organisation compared to the competition?

 Where does our product/service fit with your role?

 What are the key business priorities this year?

 Can you walk me through the process as it looks today?